 Rwanda is a landlocked country in East-Central Africa with 12,5 million inhabitants.
 The economy has been growing over the last decades and access to education and healthcare have soared.
 Kinyarwanda is the language spoken by almost the entire population of the country and the official language alongside with English, French and Swahili.

-The Ubuntu Music Program provides music and dance classes to over 150 children distributed across 2 schools: one in Kigali and the other one in Masaka, a few kilometers outside of the capital.
+The Ubuntu Music Program provides music and dance classes to over 150 children distributed across 3 schools: 2 in Kigali and one in Masaka (Star School).

 "A person with ubuntu is open and available to others, affirming of others, does not feel threatened that others are able and good, for he or she has a proper self-assurance that comes from knowing that he or she belongs in a greater whole and is diminished when others are humiliated or diminished, when others are tortured or oppressed."